This September 2025 trip is full! See the website for available dates.

 On this spectacular tour, we’ll be following the Silk Road, the ancient trade route that linked the Mediterranean and China.
 Age-old artistic exchanges and shared aesthetic traditions practically assured that nowadays the whole region would be home to large numbers of talented artisans.
 Uzbek textile artists create exquisite hand-embroidered suzanis and brilliant hand-dyed, handwoven ikat fabrics.
 Kyrgyz women have expanded traditional nomadic-style felt-making (yurts and rugs) to produce innovative craft items such as cozy slippers and scarves.
 In both countries, we will meet these welcoming people and see their weaving, dyeing and felting techniques first-hand.

 In the historic areas of many cities such as Samarkand and Bukhara, blue and turquoise-domed mosques and madrasas compose important UNESCO World Heritage sites.
 Detailed tile mosaics with masterful calligraphic panels decorate these stunning ancient buildings inside and out.
 Bishkek, the Kyrgyz capital, has modern hotels, tree-lined streets and verdant parks.
-The restaurants of both countries are superb and would be at home anywhere, with the great variety of fresh and healthy foods.
+The restaurants of both countries are superb and would be at home anywhere, with a great variety of fresh and healthy foods.

 TRIP HIGHLIGHTS